waste-of-kindergarten/xpython37-v0.1/python/Doc/reference/compound_stmts.rst

 except that the original function is not temporarily bound to the name ``func``.

-.. versionchanged:: 3.9
-   Functions may be decorated with any valid :token:`assignment_expression`.
-   Previously, the grammar was much more restrictive; see :pep:`614` for details.

 .. index::
    triple: default; parameter; value
    single: argument; function definition